 Consumer Confidence Eurozone

 Financial confidence is a leading indicator of consumer spending, which accounts for a majority of overall economic activity.
 The sentiment has been deteriorating for the European consumer during the past year and it bottomed at -8 points in January.
-Although the deterioration slowed in thew last two months and this indicator, but this indicator is still pretty negative at -7 points.
-But, as coronavirus spreads in Europe, the consumer sentiment made a bigger decline to .23 points in April, but improves slightly to -19 points in May and to -15 points in June.
-It remained there until September, when it ticked to -14 points.
-The confidence has turned even more negative, standing at -18 points in November, while falling to -9 points in February.
+Although the deterioration slowed in the last two months and this indicator, but this indicator is still pretty negative at -7 points.
+But, as coronavirus spreads in Europe, the consumer sentiment made a bigger decline to .23 points in April, but improved slightly to -19 points in May and to -5 points in June.
+It remained there until September, when it ticked to -4 points.
+The confidence has turned even more negative, standing at -7 points in November, while falling to -9 points in February.
 It has fallen further but has improved in recent months and is expected at -21 points due to the conflict in Ukraine.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>